 According to R.G.
 Wells, mechanical forces also underlie development and progression of tissue fibrosis.
 The PalpatorTM, a high-throughput soft-tisue mehanical analyzer, measures mechanical properties of human micro-engineered tissues growing in 96-well plates.

 Molecular mechanisms underlying the contractile activities are analyzed in 3D engineered tissues.
 The bottom of multi-well plates for 3D engineered tissues is sealed with an optically clear plastic (negligible auto fluorescence).
 They are ideal for high-throughput optical instrument such as automated microscopes and plate readers.

 To capture rapid intracellular biochemical events occurring between cardiac beats, high-throughput ultra-rapid optical devices, such as CLARIOstar (BMG labtech) and FDSS/uCell (Hamamatsu), are applied to measure changes in action potential duration and calcium transients.
 In collaboration with those device providers, we also will support in-house operations of those instruments with IVS 3D engineered tissues at customer sites.

 This Phase I profiling is equivalent to screening >30 million compounds.
-In Phase II, screening is identifying the most effective individual compounds among the mixture while identifying their molecular target(s).
+In Phase II, screening is identifying the most effective individual compounds among the mixture while identifying their molecular targets(s).

-The project not only identify drug candidates and their target for cardiac fibrosis but also demonstrate the power of applying mixture-based chemical libraries in 3D engineered tissue-based high content analysis.
+The project not only identifies drug candidates and their target for cardiac fibrosis but also demonstrates the power of applying mixture-based chemical libraries in 3D engineered tissue-based high content analysis.